Step 2: Requirements for Enrollment

 - Grades 12: Two (2) doses of meningococcal (serogroup A, C, W, and Y) vaccine must be administered prior to entry.

-- Hilliard Schools requires any student born outside of the United States to have a tuberculin skin test.
-Hilliard Schools also requires any student who has spent one month (32 days) or more days in a high-risk TB country to have a tuberculin skin test.
-Enrollment for new students may be deferred until documentation of a negative TB test or negative chest x-ray is received by the registration compliance officer.
+- Hilliard Schools requires any student born outside of the United States to have a tuberculin screening.
+Hilliard Schools also requires any student who has spent one month (32 days) or more days in a high-risk TB country to have a tuberculin screening.
+Enrollment for new students may be deferred until documentation of a negative TB screening is received by the registration compliance officer.
 Re-entry for students who have traveled outside the United States for more than one month (32 days) may be deferred until such documentation is received by school personnel.

 4. CUSTODY PAPERS

 (If applicable) Per State of Ohio Law, (ORC 3313.672) and the Missing Children’s Act, we are required to have an official, court stamped custody document when both natural parents are not in the home.

 Individualized Education Program (IEP), Multifactored Evaluation (MFE), Evaluation Team Report (ETR)

 Return to Eligibility: Step 1 Go to Online Form: Step 3